 Please join us in 2023, and maybe you will the one to spot our 250th festival species!

 This year we are expanding our Thursday “bonus birding” opportunities and adding four Big Sits.
 Spend time enjoying four different top birding sites looking and listening for birds.
 Bring a chair, some food and drinks and enjoy a leisurely birding experience.
 Virtually, we are offering a White-tailed Ptarmigan presentation and a Gardening for the Birds.
 Also new this year is a Mountain Lion talk followed by a hike the next day looking for these elusive predators or at least signs of them.

-Fountain Creek, an oasis on the plains, offers essential food and rest areas for many resident birds and those migrating through the area.
-See the Hummingbird Experience and visit with a couple who specialize in banding hummingbirds.
-Make sure you see how delicate each hand made hummingbird band truly is.
-Walk the land where Charles Aiken raised his sheep and see which bird species live there today.
-Observe which bird species thrive in our regional parks or learn about the geology of two Colorado Springs’ city parks.
-You can enjoy a behind the scenes tour at one of America’s most respected zoos, see birds close-up at bird banding sessions, enjoy local farming demonstrations or visit a family owned, working ranch.
+Fountain Creek, an oasis on the plains, offers essential food and stopover sites for many resident birds and those migrating through the area.
+Walk the land where ornithologist Charles Aiken raised his sheep and see which bird species live there today.
+Observe which bird species thrive in our regional parks or learn about the geology of the renowned Colorado Springs Garden of the Gods City Park.
+Enjoy a lunch with ranch hands at a working ranch and scour the open range for Burrowing Owls and Curve-billed Thrashers.

-Look over the website for festival information, registration, speaker bios, and field trip descriptions to help you decide how to spend your weekend in and around the Front Range.
+Look over the website for festival information, registration, speaker bios, and field trip descriptions to help you decide how to spend your weekend in and around the Pikes Peak Region.
 There are events for everyone.
-We hope you will join us in Colorado Springs, Colorado on May 20 – 22, 2016 for dynamic birding field trips and appealing seminars and workshops.
+We hope you will join us in Colorado Springs, Colorado on May 18 – 21, 2023 for dynamic field trips and appealing seminars and workshops.